 TV Time is a tracking app, showing how much time we’ve spent in front of the screen watching a show/movie.
 Based on their global user data in 2018, the teen drama claims the №1 spot.
-It’s worth mentioning that only one of the Top 20 shows wasn’t streamed on Netflix.
+It’s worth mentioning the only one of the Top 20 shows wasn’t streamed on Netflix.

 We’ve covered the screen numbers, now come the coins.
 All of Netflix’ efforts are surely paying off despite some contradictory stats.

 21. Netflix revenue for 2018 was $15.794 billion.

 This shows 35.08% growth, compared to 2017.
 Not only did their revenue increase, but the year-over-year growth rate is also up – it was 30.26% for 2016 and 32.41% for 2017.